Rom the Space Knight: Publication history

-Marvel Comics (1979–1986)
+Marvel Comics (1979–1986, 2023–2024)

 To build interest in the toy, Parker Brothers licensed the character to Marvel Comics, which created a comic book featuring Rom.
 The comic expanded on the premise that Rom was a cyborg and provided the character with an origin and personality, and established the character was firmly grounded in the Marvel Universe, having regular encounters with mainstream heroes and villains.
-Ironically, the title outlasted the toy it was created to support, with 75 issues and four Annuals (double-sized issues) published from December 1979 to February 1986.
+The title outlasted the toy it was created to support, with 75 issues and four Annuals (double-sized issues) published from December 1979 to February 1986.

 The comic was written by Bill Mantlo and initially illustrated by artist Sal Buscema.
-Buscema stated in a 2010 interview: "I liked the character.
-And I liked what they did with it.
-I thought the concept was quite good.
-It was unique.
-It made it attractive to do.
-I almost hate to say this, but it was pretty easy to draw, too".
+Buscema stated in a 2010 interview that he was attracted to the character's concept and found him easy to draw.
 Buscema was the main artist for the series from its creation through 1984, when Steve Ditko became the regular artist for the remainder of the series.

+In 2023, Marvel reacquired their license with Hasbro to publish reprints of their original Rom series.
+A facsimile edition, reprinting Marvel's first issue, was released that September.
+The first volume of omnibus collection containing the first twenty-five issues of the original series was released in January 2024.
+A second and third volume followed in June and December of the same year, respectively.

 IDW Publishing (2016–2020)

-IDW Publishing licensed the character from Parker Brothers' parent company, Hasbro, and in May 2016, released Rom #0 as part of Free Comic Book Day.
+IDW Publishing licensed the character from Hasbro, and in May 2016, released Rom #0 as part of Free Comic Book Day.
 The free issue served as a prologue to a new ongoing series which began in July.
 Rom continued to be part of the Hasbro Comic Book Universe until 2018, following the Transformers: Unicron event.

 A prequel limited series titled Rom: Dire Wraiths, written by Chris Ryall and drawn by Luca Pizzari, Guy Dorian and Sal Buscema, was published in January 2020.

-Marvel Comics (2023–present)

-In May 2023, Marvel reacquired their license with Hasbro to publish reprints of their original Rom series.
-A facsimile edition, reprinting Marvel’s first issue, was released in September 2023.
-An omnibus collection containing the first twenty-five issues of the original series was also released in January 2024.
-A second volume was released in June 2024.
+Skybound Entertainment (2026–present)

+In 2026, Skybound Entertainment, an imprint of Image Comics, included Rom in the Energon Universe.
+A one-shot issue was published in physical edition on June 10, within a blind bag program during the debut of the M.A.S.K. ongoing series.
+The issue was written by Robert Kirkman, drawn by Lorenzo De Felici, and colored by Matheus Lopes, who are the original creative team of Void Rivals, in which the character debuted in issue #32.